-To carry out cold rolling of non ferrous metal and study its effect on properties
+To operate the cold rolling equipment under supervision for non-ferrous metal and study its effect on properties

 Rolling mill, nonferrous metal, hardness tester, metallurgical microscope

 Cold rolling is a process by which the sheet metal or strip stock is introduce between rollers and compressed and squeezed.
 Cold rolling is done below recrystallization temperature.
 After cold working its grains are in distorted condition.
 Plastic deformation or cold working affects all the properties of a metal that are dependent on the lattice structure.
 The amount of strain introduced determines the hardness and other material properties of the finished product.
 By cold rolling tensile strength, yield strength and hardness are increased, while ductility is decreased.
 Distortion of the lattice structure hinders the passage of electrons and decreases electrical conductivity in alloys.
 The increase in internal energy, particularly at the grain boundaries, makes the material more susceptible to inter granular corrosion, thereby reducing its corrosion resistance.